reenland standard(The material can also be ordered as an A5 booklet or, for clubs and the like, as a lecture )

 Grab the rim edge in front of or behind the cockpit and lift you up.

-With the small cockpit, hold the paddle behind the cockpit with the blade horizontally in the water (preferrably a couple of inches below the surface so you have support in both directions).
+With the small cockpit, hold the paddle behind the cockpit with the blade horizontally in the water (preferably a couple of inches below the surface so you have support in both directions).

 Keep your hands on the handle and on the side and slide up to sit on the rear deck.